BrianIsaac/Codswallop/extension/README.md

 - VS Code 1.85.0 or higher
 - Internet connection for quiz generation
-- Optional: Classroom code from your teacher
+- Optional: Classroom code from your educator

 ## Getting Started